 - PhD Student at MachineLearning Labs CRT (ML-LABS)

 - Support and Implementation Engineer at DMF Systems

 Hilary Term (Jan-March)

 Summer Term (April-August)

-By April, you will have chosen your dissertation topic, picked and consulted with your chosen supervisor and be ready to develop substantial time researchering and prototyping your work.
+By April, you will have chosen your Dissertation topic, picked and consulted with your chosen supervisor and be ready to develop substantial time researching and prototyping your work.
 We expect that the top projects should deliver publishable quality papers over this period.